WeAreAcademy/mark-fullstack-proj--blog/README.md

 - Publish the project repo to github.
 Call it `blog-react`.

+- "Follow the given instructions on configuring the API base URL for local development and for production."

 - Set up continuous deployment of your app to [Netlify](https://netlify.app/) as `academy-yourgithubusername-blog`.netlify.app where `yourgithubusername` is your github username.
 See [Netlify deployment guide for React apps](https://www.notion.so/weareacademy/How-to-deploy-a-React-app-to-free-Netlify-hosting-9e6ebd4dcb814cb483c34eb0f05ea96e).

-- Follow the given instructions on configuring the API base URL for local development and for production.
-TODO: make and link API config instructions for react app on netlify and local.

 ## Level 1